Internet providers in Georgia

 Internet availability in Georgia

-Nearly all of Georgia has access to 100 Mbps of internet speed and 66% can access gigabit speeds of 1,000 Mbps.
-While Georgia has high gig availability, there are still areas in more rural parts of the state that lack access to high-speed options, like fiber and cable, and would have to rely on satellite.
-Top providers in Georgia include T-Mobile, AT&T, Xfinity and Spectrum, and the median download internet speed in Georgia, according to Ookla data, is 277 Mbps and the median upload speed is 52 Mbps.
+While Georgia has high gig availability, there are still areas in more rural parts of the state that lack access to high-speed options, like fiber and cable, and rely on satellite.
+That said, over half of the homes in the state are served by at least three ISPs Top providers in Georgia include T-Mobile, AT&T, Xfinity and Spectrum, and the median download internet speed in Georgia, according to Ookla data, is 277 Mbps and the median upload speed is 52 Mbps.

 Source: FCC National Broadband Map